XAITK/xaitk-saliency/docs/introduction.rst

   AIs are built around CNNs such as in Figure 4, examples of other models include decision trees and support vector machines.

-* The **Explainable AI system, or XAI**, is the system we attach to the AI to generate explanations (as in Figure 2).
+* **Explainable AI algorithms, or XAI**, is what we attach to the AI system to generate explanations (as in Figure 2).
 The XAI may itself use CNNs, but these details are typically hidden from the XAI user.

 To answer questions such as the ones raised above, the XAI